 We face competition in each of our primary business activities.
-Our primary competitor at the national level is soufun.com.
-In addition, we have faced and may continue to face competition from regionally focused websites providing regional real estate listings together with localized services.
-We have various regional competitors, such as house365.com in the Nanjing market, and we compete with various providers in the market for paid online property listings, including anjuke.com, which was recently acquired by 58.com.
+Our largest competitor at the national level is fang.com, formerly soufun.com, with which we compete on all of our business lines.
+We also compete with providers for online property listings, including 58.com, which acquired anjuke.com in 2015.
+In addition, we have faced and may continue to face competition from regionally focused websites providing regional real estate listings together with localized services, such as house365.com in the Nanjing market.
 Our competitors may have more established brand names, larger visitor numbers and more extensive distribution channels than we do, either overall, or in specific regions in which we operate.

-The business of providing online real estate services in China is becoming increasingly competitive.
+The business of providing online real estate services in China has become increasingly competitive.
 The barriers to entry for establishing internet-based businesses are low, thereby allowing new entrants to emerge rapidly.
-As the online real estate services industry in China is relatively new and constantly evolving, our current or future competitors may be able to better position themselves to compete as the industry matures.
+The new competitive landscape has placed additional demands on us to increase the amount of resources we provide to customers and increase the quality of our services in order to retain customers.
+As the online real estate services industry in China is relatively new and constantly evolving, our current or future competitors may be able to better position themselves to attract funding and to compete as the industry matures.